What is “Wilderness”?

 - John Muir

 Since first visiting in the fall of 2020, one wilderness area has spoken to me above the others.
 Porcupine Mountains Wilderness State Park (commonly referred to as the “Porkies”) is Michigan’s largest state park.
-Much of the park is wilderness, and is home to the largest tract of old-growth forest in the Midwest.
-The Porkies are also home to towering escarpment cliffs, cascading-wild rivers, and raging waterfalls of all sizes.
+Much of this park is also designated wilderness, and is home to the largest tract of old-growth forest in the Midwest.
+The Porkies are also home to towering escarpment cliffs, cascading wild-rivers, and raging waterfalls of all sizes.
 A wilderness that is now very familiar to me, it’s a place that feels like home.
 When my life became difficult, the Porcupine Mountains served as a wild landscape where I could immerse myself in nature and for a moment, forget about the problems of everyday life.
-I attribute the Porcupine Mountains to helping me fall in love with wild places, and look forward to exploring this special place in the coming years.
+I attribute the Porcupine Mountains to helping me fall in love with wild places, and am looking forward to exploring this special place more in the coming years.

 “Wilderness is not a luxury but a necessity of the human spirit, and as vital to our lives as water and good bread.
 A civilization which destroys what little remains of the wild, the spare, the original, is cutting itself off from its origins and betraying the principle of civilization itself.”